EisenhornE/pong-game/README.md

 Two-Player Pong Game

 This is a simple two-player pong game with scene switching functionality.
 The game allows two players to compete against each other in a classic pong match.
 It does not have any AI for single-player play and does not include sound effects.
-This game is merely for improving my skills in Unity and to increase my Portfolio of games.
+This game serves as a platform for honing my skills in Unity and expanding my portfolio of game projects.
+This game is also my first self made project.

 Features